 Street smart, thick skin, quick thinker, speak my mind, X-ray vision (as I can see right through bullshit from a mile away).

 I also try not to take any shit from anyone.
 If you’re talking nonsense or just blatantly making up stuff, I’m gonna call ya out on it.
 (I’ve done it with bosses, senior leaders, HR, coaches/managers, etc. with a clear conscience.
-Not everyone accepted it well, but that’s their issue, not mine…though a few were downright retaliatory to me!)
+Not everyone accepted it well, but that’s their issue, not mine…though a few were downright retaliatory toward me!)

 Oh, and pls don’t misinterpret my brash approach to being disrespectful in any way, shape or form.
-Never.

 It’s just that some people, especially when they’re in a position that “demands” that you kiss their ring & be grateful just to be in their presence, much less actually touch their royal robes, don’t really wanna hear any feedback whatsoever, despite their pleadings to the contrary.